 Rancho del Zocalo Dinner

-Come dinnertime we’ll stick around Frontierland for dinner at Rancho del Zocalo.
+Come dinnertime we’ll stick around Frontierland for Rancho del Zocalo.
 I enjoy this Mexican counter-service spot, which isn’t extremely authentic but does offer good food at a solid price.
 I like the Carne Asada and Enchilada Platter.
-If this doesn’t appeal to you then Red Rose Taverne or Hungry Bear Restaurant are other solid counter-service options close by.
+Harbor Galley is another exceptional choice with bread bowls and Lobster Rolls.

 Nighttime Attractions Pt.
 1